Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Guided zero-shot posterior samplers

-Inspired by \cite{benita2025spectral}, we adopt a spectral perspective, which allows a simplified analysis of the diffusion dynamics.
+We adopt a spectral perspective which allows a simplified analysis of the diffusion dynamics \cite{benita2025spectral}.
 In particular, we consider the case where the covariance matrix $\boldsymbol{\Sigma}_0$ is shift-invariant, a reasonable assumption for natural images \cite{unser1984approximation, freirich2021theory}, and the degradation operator $\mathbf{H}$ shares this property.
-This structure induces diagonalization in the Fourier basis and makes the analysis relevant for common linear inverse problems such as deblurring and denoising.
+This structure induces diagonalization in the Fourier basis and naturally aligns with common linear inverse problems such as deblurring, denoising, and accelerated acquisition settings (see Appendix~\ref{sec:fastMRI_DPS}).